skystatuspro/skystatus/ARCHITECTURE.md

 3. Update `helpers.tsx` theme mappings

 ### Adding new flight airlines
-1. Update `flight-xp.ts` with earning rules
+1. Update airline maps in `parseFlyingBluePdf.ts`
 2. Add to airline dropdown in `FlightIntake.tsx`

 ### Adding a new currency